NEC approves additional $250m for investment funds – The Sun Nigeria

 The fund was allocated an initial US$1 billion in seed capital.
 However, an additional $0.5billion was contributed to the fund.

-The Managing Director Nigeria Sovereign Investment Authority (NSIA), Uchechi Orji made the disclosure while briefing State House Correspondents after a meeting.
+The Managing Director Nigeria Sovereign Investment Authority (NSIA), Uchechi Orji, made the disclosure while briefing State House Correspondents.

 Leave a Reply